cmtonkinson/paste-logistic-settings-continued/description.md

 A huge thanks to Ezza for the original Paste Logistic Settings mod.
 This is a spiritual successor to that excellent utility.

 # Overview
 This mod makes setting up bot malls easier.
-You can already shift+copy/paste from assemblers to requester chests, but this mod allows you to configure inserters and storage chests as well, saving a ton of time and clicking.
+You can already copy/paste from assemblers to requester chests, but this mod allows you to quickly configure inserters and storage chests as well, saving a ton of time and tedious clicking.

 # Features
-Copy a recipe from any crafting machine (assembler, chemical plant, furnace, etc.) with `control + shift + right click`.
+Copy a recipe from any crafting machine (assembler, chemical plant, furnace, etc.) using `control + shift + right click`.
 Then, you can paste using `control + shift + left click` onto:

 ![](https://gitlab.com/cmtonkinson/paste-logistic-settings-continued/-/raw/main/images/assembler.png?ref_type=heads)